tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     or one of the regular Tarantool errors (``ClientError``, ``OutOfMemory``, ``SocketError``, etc.).

-    ``ShardingError`` is returned on errors specific for sharding: the replica set is not available, the master is missing, wrong bucket id, etc. It has an attribute code containing one of the values from the ``vshard.error.code.*`` LUA table, an optional attribute containing a message with the human-readable error description, and other attributes specific for the error code.
+    ``ShardingError`` is returned on errors specific for sharding: the master is missing, wrong bucket id, etc. It has an attribute code containing one of the values from the ``vshard.error.code.*`` LUA table, an optional attribute containing a message with the human-readable error description, and other attributes specific for the error code.